 Partner With Us to Reduce Hospital Readmissions?

-Hospitals and Nursing Homes can assist in the reduction of hospitals readmissions by first having a clear understanding of what Assisted Living is and is not.
+Hospitals and Nursing Homes can assist in the reduction of hospital readmissions by first having a clear understanding of what assisted living is and is not.
 It is first important to know that our licensed nurses are hired to provide four major things: 1) Provide trained eyes to make observations and assessments, and recommendations to seek medical care if appropriate; 2) Medication monitoring.
-Licensing regulations usually provide that s/he can delegate some of this responsibility to properly trained lower level employees, but s/he retains responsibility for managing residents’ medications.
-3) Provide advocacy on behave of our residents by communicating with their physicians, the hospital, skilled rehabilitation, etc. and; 4) Provide complex coordination of services with third party providers to ensure residents’ ability to age in place, and to safely reduce hospital admissions and unnecessary admissions into skilled nursing facilities.
+Licensing regulations usually provide that s/he can delegate some of this responsibility to properly trained lower level employees, but s/he retains responsibility for managing residents’ medications; 3) Provide advocacy on behalf of our residents by communicating with their physicians, the hospital, skilled rehabilitation, etc.; and 4) Provide complex coordination of services with third party providers to ensure residents’ ability to age in place, and to safely reduce hospital admissions and unnecessary admissions into skilled nursing facilities.